Summary

 Colleges and Universities Should Share the Cost of Student Debt Forgiveness

 Colleges need to have some “skin in the game” on the value of the product they are marketing.
-An easy way to accomplish this is to require that these institutions agree to be on the hook for 50% of any loan forgiveness that is granted by the government through student loan programs or through bankruptcy on the part of the student.
+One way to accomplish this is to require that these institutions agree to be responsible for 50% of any loan forgiveness that is granted by the government through student loan programs or through bankruptcy on the part of the student.
 If the college or university was not willing to do this, students going to that institution should not be eligible for federally provided student loan programs or Pell Grants.

 College Admission and Social Mobility

-One form of self sustaining privilege in our society is the “legacy” advantage in college admissions to highly selective colleges and universities.
+One form of self-sustaining privilege in our society is the “legacy” advantage in college admissions to highly selective colleges and universities.
 We believe that all institutions of higher learning that accept federal funds (which includes virtually all of them) should be required to abandon this practice.
-This seems especially important, from an ethical point of view, if we are to ban race-based affirmative action admissions policies.
-The following colleges and universities have abandoned legacy admission policies: MIT, Cal Tech, UC Berkeley, University of Washington, and Amherst.
+This seems especially important, from an ethical point of view, now that the U.S. Supreme Court has banned race-based affirmative action admissions policies.
+The following colleges and universities have abandoned or never used legacy admissions policies: MIT, Caltech, UC Berkeley, Cooper Union, University of Washington, Johns Hopkins University, Wesleyan University, Carnegie Mellon University, Boston University, Pomona College, and Amherst College.

 Go to the Table of Contents or to the Next Policy Position